What Is Progressive Overload?

 In traditional lifting, you add 5 pounds when you hit your target reps.
 Simple, predictable, and truly linear.
 With bands, you need a way to know when the next combination represents an appropriate increase—not too big, not too small.

-How boq Creates True Linear Progression
+How the boq bands app Creates True Linear Progression

 The 1RM Formula (Brzycki): Your estimated one-rep max = (weight × 36) / (37 - reps)